 Generation Z is growing up immersed in technology.
 It’s an integral part of their lives.
 How integral?
+So integral it could be called a technology addiction.
 Consider these stats.

 - 96 percent own a smartphone.